bikky983/plese/VERCEL_DEPLOYMENT.md

-# 🚀 Vercel Deployment Guide
+# 🚀 Vercel Deployment Guide - UPDATED

-This guide will help you deploy your Shop Builder application to Vercel with optimal performance and configuration.
+This guide will help you deploy your Shop Builder application to Vercel. **Updated with troubleshooting for common deployment issues.**

 ## 📋 Prerequisites